CodeforNepal/codefornepal.github.io/_posts/2023-02-24-use-of-transfer-learning-in-early-pneumonia-detection.md

 In conclusion, transfer learning makes life easier by enabling us to make our own customized model for wide variety of computer vision use cases.
 Computer aided diagnostics using DL models can assist doctors in early and accurate disease detection, aid human decision making, save time and resources or can even simplify complex procedures.
 Hence, the use of transfer learning in early disease detection is ample.

-Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Arisha, and several other fellows access to Datacamp, to learn and grow.
+Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Arisha, and several other fellows access to DataCamp, to learn and grow.